BOBTAILED AND CURLY TAILED CATS

 Confusingly, there is another variety known as a Thai Bobtail.
 It is a naturally occurring bobtailed variety of Oriental/Burmese type.
 These are mostly, but not exclusively, colourpointed and are found in Thailand and Malaysia.
 The Malay Cat reported in the Malaysian peninsula in 1881 and found throughout Malaysia is similar to Japanese Bobtail, but has not been adopted as a formal breed.

 The PixieBob (1995) was, and sometimes still is, reputed to be derived from natural bobcat/domestic hybrids and to have inherited its tail from the bobcat.
 It is a polydactyl (extra-toed) breed derived from "Legend Cats" and in some respects it resembles a bobcat.
 The presence of bobcat genes has not been confirmed though the cat certainly resembles the wild species in several respects.
 On the one hand there is a persistent tale of "Legend Cats" - cats that are the result of natural cross-breeding between the two species.
 On the other hand there are cat fancies that refuse to recognise hybrid breeds.
 This leaves a few PixieBob enthusiasts both promoting the Bobcat influence (some claiming 25% bobcat blood) and simultaneously playing it down!
-Apparently genetic markers for the Bobcat do not show up in modern PixieBobs, although this may be due to the genes being diluted by several generations of backcrossing to domestic cats.
+Apparently genetic markers for the Bobcat do not show up in modern PixieBobs and they are consideered to be a mutation of the domestic cat.

 Not to be confused with the PixieBob is the Poly-Bob (1998) which is linked to the infamous Twisty Cats (cats bred for detrimental deformities).
 Poly-Bobs are not a recognised breed.
 They are bobtailed polydactyls which carry the harmful form of polydactyly which also causes gross deformities of the foreleg and front paws, including vestigial, absent or deformed leg bones and flipper-like forelimbs.
 No attempt has yet been made to eliminate these harmful effects and they represent the darker side of cat breeding (See Polydactyl Cats).
 Occasional tailless cats suggest a Manx-type mutation in which case the breeding line contains semi-lethal genes as well as genes for gross deformity.